Trivadis/plsql-formatter-settings/README.md

 These settings have been defined and tested with the product versions mentioned above.
 They might not work in other versions.

-The grammar and formatter classes in SQLcl 21.3.0 and SQLDev 21.2.1 are different.
-However, the formatter settings are supposed to be compatible.

 See [releases](https://github.com/Trivadis/plsql-formatter-settings/releases) for settings supporting older versions.

 ## Deviating Settings